Dino-V/SaveInstance/README.md

 		- A SavedTerrain object.
 		- A Terrain_Documentation localscript which explains how to use the terrain.

 Most of the stuff is pretty self-explanatory.
-I give information in the TERRAIN_DOCUMENTATION of how to load terrain (if there is terrain in the game you copied).
+I give information in the Terrain_Documentation of how to load terrain (if there is terrain in the game you copied).

 **How it works:**